2017 WAC men's basketball tournament

 The 2017 WAC men's basketball tournament is a postseason men's basketball tournament for the Western Athletic Conference.
-It will be held from March 9–11, 2017 at Orleans Arena in Paradise, Nevada.
+It was held from March 9–11, 2017 at Orleans Arena in Paradise, Nevada.
 The winner of the tournament, New Mexico State, received the conference's automatic bid to the NCAA tournament with a 70-60 win over California State-Bakersfield.

 Seeds

-Grand Canyon was ineligible to participate in the conference tournament during its transition to Division I. The remaining seven teams will participate in the tournament.
-The top seed will receive a bye to the semifinals.
-Teams will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
+Grand Canyon was ineligible to participate in the conference tournament during its transition to Division I. The remaining seven teams participated in the tournament.
+The top seed received a bye to the semifinals.
+Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.